Maintaining a good level of physical fitness is important. However, it can be difficult to determine what fitness entails.

 How is body composition calculated?

 Flexibility is important because it improves the ability to link movements together smoothly and can help prevent injuries.
-Flexibility is specific to each joint and depends on a number of variables, including the tightness of ligaments and tendons.
+It is specific to each joint and depends on a number of variables, including the tightness of ligaments and tendons.

-The important message is that embarking on any regular exercise will be of benefit to your health.
-The more exercise that is carried out, the healthier an individual will look and feel.
+The important message is that embarking on any regular exercise will be of benefit to a person’s health.
+The more exercise they do, the healthier they will look and feel.